TheOfficialPeter/webscraping.github.io/README.md

 "Beautiful Soup is a Python library for pulling data out of HTML and XML files.
 It works with your favorite parser to provide idiomatic ways of navigating, searching, and modifying the parse tree.
 It commonly saves programmers hours or days of work."

 To install this library you'll have to open command prompt and type in the following `pip install beautifulsoup4` and then press `Enter`.

+## Example of Beautiful Soup

 Now we will add the library to our Python script.

 ![image](https://user-images.githubusercontent.com/57006688/206842016-22120611-a9e3-41d2-8686-37c06c8de6f9.png)